USD$ 12,495 – USD$ 14,195

 While Serengeti’s animal migration has attained fame, for many tourists, little is known of Tarangire annual migration.
 The difference with Serengeti is that, in the Serengeti animals migrate away from the park during the dry season (June to October).
 The opposite happens in Tarangire, animals migrate from Maasai Steppe to the park during the dry season.
 They come in search for water, which is provided by Tarangire River, and predators migrate in search for prey.
 During this period the park has the largest concentration of animals in any park in the northern Tanzania.

 While there is some debate as to the actual number of elephants that move during this period, current estimates agree that around 5,000 are involved, while one research group believes that it could actually be approaching 10,000 animals.
-(One of our previous groups has observed over 1,000 elephants in a continuous progression through a valley in Tarangire.
-This is not to be seen anywhere else on the African continent – elephant herds usually number less than 30)
+On a previous tour, the group observed over 1,000 elephants in a continuous progression through a valley in Tarangire.
+This is not to be seen anywhere else on the African continent – elephant herds usually number less than 30.

 Unlimited game driving in Tarangire National Park.
-In addition to being a great opportunity to photograph elephants, Tarangire is also a good place to get Leopard.
+In addition to being a great opportunity to photograph elephants, Tarangire is also a good place to get leopard.
 After some 9 days of amazing wildlife, don’t be surprised that you’re drawn to the smaller wildlife, as the birdlife in Tarangire is simply amazing.
 There will also be opportunity to visit and photograph some incredible baobab trees.

 It’s time to set about preparing for the conclusion of our amazing photographic safari and our journey home.
 We farewell Tarangire with one final game drive as we exit the park before continuing on to Arusha and then to our hotel near Kilimanjaro International Airport.

-The complete tour as per the itinerary, Arrival transfer if arriving with the main group, Domestic flight from Arusha to Kogatende, Accommodation on a twin share basis, All meals as indicated on itinerary (B/L/D), Non-premium drinks at Serengeti camps, Private driver/guide for the duration of the tour, Bottled water in the vehicle, Unlimited game drives, Full day crater visit, Park and Camp Fees (US $1416), Experienced Photographic Leader/Leaders.
+The complete tour as per itinerary, arrival and departure transfer if with the main group, two domestic flights within Tanzania, accommodation on a twin share basis, meals as indicated on itinerary (B/L/D), non-premium drinks at all camps, private driver/guide for the duration of the tour, bottled water in the vehicle, unlimited game drives, park and camp fees (estimated at US $1500), experienced photographic leader